“Google’s Nest Hub is a great way to keep tabs on your smart home.”

 - Screen is too small for media consumption

-When the Google Nest Hub ($149) arrived on our desk, we were surprised.
+When the Google Nest Hub (initially $149, now $70 at most places) arrived on our desk, we were surprised.
 This tiny little box can’t be it, we thought.
-Smart displays (smart speakers with built-in voice assistants like Google Assistant or Alexa) are supposed to have big screens, big footprints, and lots of bells and whistles — right?
+Smart displays (smart speakers with built-in voice assistants like Google Assistant or Alexa) are supposed to have gigantic screens for reading, big footprints, and plenty of bells and whistles — right?

-Google’s Nest Hub has other ideas, and though it’s tiny, it has some powerful features that make it mighty under the hood.
-In a way, its simple approach is a refreshing take on the smart display — but it also feels watered down.
+Google’s Nest Hub has other ideas, and though it’s tiny, it has some powerful features that make it mighty under the hood in being a central figure in the ever growing smart home.
+In a way, its simple approach is a refreshing take on the smart display — but it also feels watered down given some of the new options out there.

 Unlike other smart displays, the Nest Hub lacks a camera of any kind, which is either a good thing or a bad thing, depending on how you feel about your privacy and the lack of ability to video chat.
 The only buttons on the outside of the Hub are volume up/down and mic on/off.